JulienPeloton/20241125-what-was-that/README.md

 ### So what?

 The nature of this event (if it is a single event) and these alerts remains open: uncontrolled turns of events during a Starlink launch?
 In-flight collision?
+Processing pipeline error?
 Something else?

 As with everything in Fink, the Tracklet data is open data.
 We provide a script to download it.
 Just execute: